 Mies believed in the existence of a universal and generally understandable visual language.
 His interiors function as fields within which the subjects are autonomous individuals, and as mechanisms permitting to overcome the tension characterising modern metropolis between the frenetic city and the private bourgeois dwelling.
 They could be perceived as fragments of the metropolis indoors.
 The way he represented his interiors, blending linear perspective and photomontage, intensifies the sensation of leaving behind the chaos of the metropolis.
 As Manfredo Tafuri claims, in “Theatre as a Virtual City: From Appia to the Totaltheater” (1977), the stagelike experience of Mies’s interiors of Mies is related to a specific attitude of the inhabitant towards the metropolis.
 Tafuri associates the sensation of “the impossibility of restoring ‘syntheses’” in Mies’s interiors with a specific kind of “negativeness” towards metropolis, which brings to mind what Georg Simmel called “blasé attitude”.
 The “positive and essential” “negation” to which Mies refers in a letter he addressed to Frank Lloyd Wright in 1947 is examined in relation to this “negativeness” towards metropolis highlighted by Tafuri.

-7. 19-22 September 2019 My paper entitled “Digitization’s Impact on the Design of Art Museums: New Tendencies in Interactive Digital Interfaces” has been selected to be presented at the international conference “Architecture for Art: Spaces for Exhibiting”, which is part of the 24rd Ischian Meeting on Mediterranean Architecture
+9. 19-22 September 2019 My paper entitled “Digitization’s Impact on the Design of Art Museums: New Tendencies in Interactive Digital Interfaces” has been selected to be presented at the international conference “Architecture for Art: Spaces for Exhibiting” (24th Ischian Meeting on Mediterranean Architecture)

 Digitization’s Impact on the Design of Art Museums: New Tendencies in Interactive Digital Interfaces